Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 Depending on your situation, here are some key areas and metrics to help quantify MDR ROI:

-- Staff scaling costs: we all know about the security skills gap that’s plaguing hiring managers everywhere.
+- Reducing costs associated with recruiting security talent.
+We all know about the security skills gap that’s plaguing hiring managers everywhere.
 MDRs can help augment teams during high-growth periods when hiring is difficult.

-- Risk reduction – staff loss: with macroeconomic shifts making for unpredictable staff retention, MDRs offer a business continuity buffer to ensure you can keep the lights on no matter what happens tomorrow.
+- Reducing staff loss risks and costs.
+With macroeconomic shifts making for unpredictable staff retention, MDRs offer a business continuity buffer to ensure you can keep the lights on no matter what happens tomorrow.

-- Risk reduction – lower dwell time: lower dwell times mean lower breach probability, which can be worth it’s weight in gold from a leadership perspective.
+- Increasing performance metrics and lowering dwell times.
+Lower dwell times mean lower breach probability, which can be worth its weight in gold from a leadership perspective.

-- SIEM consumption costs: If your SIEM is more of a cost-center than a value-add (particularly if it’s not necessary for compliance), than MDRs can cut that cost and free-up your budget for other initiatives.
+- Decreasing SIEM consumption costs.
+If your SIEM is more of a cost-center than a value-add (particularly if it’s not necessary for compliance), than MDRs can cut that cost and free up your budget for other initiatives.